Hello Explicit Facter!

 Welcome to explicitfacts.com!
 A place where ignited minds come to get inspired!
 If you have not subscribed to our website, then you are missing out.

 Today we will try to explore the new topic “Protection of Your Privacy on the Internet” compiled by Team Explicit Facts.

 Online Privacy in present days is in greater attack than ever before and the major pushing force is deception.

 Although Facebook and Google claim that they don’t sell our online data for financial gains.
 But they do acknowledge that they rent it, for earning a fortune to other companies, who want to learn our online browsing habits so that they can channelize their advertisements accordingly.

 With our smartphones connected to the android through one dedicated Gmail id or account, therefore, it is almost impossible to hide your online browsing habits from Google.

 Even though Google claims that you can control your online data sharing through various permissions and controls.
 But the harsh truth is that you just cannot escape the sharing of 100% online browsing data with Google, which is stored in their dedicated servers.

 These online data are utilized to channelize the advertisements and search results, visible on your screen, through which they earn a fortune.

-Hands down we believe and very confidently we can say this… The article is the best privacy security guide on the Internet.
+Without trouble, we believe and noticeably confident we can say this… The article is the best privacy security guide on the Internet.

 You want to learn how to best protect your online privacy without going crazy because you know why privacy matters to you?